YuukanOO/uniformcss.com/docs/theming/colors.md

 ## Customizing Shades

 Shades control the darkness value of a given color.
-By default, there are `10` levels of shades available and each level follows the `100 ...
-900` naming convention.
+By default, there are `11` levels of shades available.
 You can override or add new levels by passing in key value pairs to the `shades` setting in your configuration.

 ```scss
 // styles.scss